RX - Paris

-Paul Valéry, Cahiers
+Paul Valéry, Notebooks

 "Not a day without a line" .

-After all, there has never been a real immobility.
-"Nothing exists in a permanent state", suggests Roland Barthes; « The tree is new in any moments », we focus on its form only because we don’t grasp the subtleties of its movement.
+After all, there is no real immobility.
+"Nothing exists in a permanent state", suggests Roland Barthes.
+"The tree is new at any given moment", we focus on its generic fixed form only because we don’t grasp the subtleties of its movement.